jlesage/docker-crashplan-pro/README.md

   1. Start CrashPlan Docker container.
 Make sure the configuration directory is not mapped to a folder used by a different CrashPlan container.
   2. Sign in to your account.
-  3. Perform an adoption.
-There is a gray banner asking you to do so.
+  3. Click the **Replace Existing** button to start the wizard.
+  4. Skip *Step 2 - File Transfert*.
-  4. Once done, you will probably see missing items in the file selection.
-This is normal, since path to your files is different in the container.
+  4. Once done with the wizard, go to your device's details and click *Manage Files*.
+You will probably see missing items in the file selection.
+This is normal, since path to your files may be different in the container.
   5. Update the file selection by re-adding your files.  **Do not unselect missing items yet**.
   6. Perform a backup.
 Because of deduplication, files will not be uploaded